 The inherent sovereignty of tribes was acknowledged by the United States through the process of treaty negotiations between two sovereign “nations.”
 In California, eighteen treaties were negotiated and signed between the federal government and various California tribes, including headmen representing the Pauma-Yuima band of Mission Indians who signed the Treaty with the San Louis Rey, ETC., 1852.

-Over the years, inherent tribal sovereign powers have been diminished through federal case law, however the modern definition of tribal sovereignty acknowledges that tribes posses a unique political status different from any other group in the United States.
+Over the years, inherent tribal sovereign powers have been diminished through federal case law, however the modern definition of tribal sovereignty acknowledges that tribes possess a unique political status different from any other group in the United States.
 Thus, federal and state governments are required to engage in government-to-government relationships with all federally recognized tribes.

 This unique political status has evolved from the inherent sovereign status of Indigenous peoples prior to European contact and through the process of treaty making between the United States and the various tribes.
 The Indian Commerce Clause of the United States Constitution (Article I, 8, clause 3) is the main source of the “nation to nation” relationship between the federal government and tribes, and has been the primary vehicle used by Congress to recognize and define tribal sovereignty.
 In addition, the Court has ruled that Congress, as the legislative body of the nation, and not state governments, has an intrinsic power to deal with the Indian nations that reside within the borders of the United States.